ubuntu-mate/ubuntu-mate.org/pages/faq-roadmap.md

 installation options to enable access to these services, and where possible, ship the required software by default.

-  ✅ *Implemented since Ubuntu MATE 15.10 by using Software Boutique to install Google Chrome, Spotify or Pithos*
+  :heavy_check_mark: *Implemented since Ubuntu MATE 15.10 by using Software Boutique to install Google Chrome, Spotify or Pithos*

 ## Mobile device integration